 - In Justified, Mags Bennett kills one of her henchman with poisoned moonshine.
 The unidentified poison killed him in under two minutes, and he apparently didn't detect any smell or taste.

 - Averted in Boardwalk Empire.
-The Commodore's maid was poisoning him with rat poison over a long period of time and in high quantities.
+The Commodore was poisoned with rat poison over a long period of time and in high quantities.
 While he is left violently ill and has to regrow his stomach lining, he still recovers to full health a few months later.

 - Later on, Gus kills Don Eladio and all of his capos with a bottle of poisoned tequila.
 He drinks some himself, and goes to the bathroom to force himself to vomit in order to avoid the worst effects.
-It's implied that the relatively strong flavor of the tequila masked the taste of the poison.
+He requires medical attention, but the rest of the cartel die within a few seconds of each other and very cleanly.

 - Played with on Copper.
 A police sergeant fails to recognize that the dead man has been poisoned because he decides to loot the man's belongings before examining the body.
 The sergeant even eats the cake that the dead man has not finished eating.
 The police detective who takes over the case quickly realizes that the dead man and the dead sergeant were poisoned by arsenic in the cake which they failed to taste because the cake was so sweet.
 If the sergeant bothered to turn the body over, he would have seen the vomit and the nasty state the victim's face was in.